Grilling and Barbecuing Recipes

 immersed.
 Refrigerate for 8 to 12 hours or up to 24 hours.

-indirect grilling over medium heat (with charcoal, build fire on one side; for
+for indirect grilling over medium heat (with charcoal, build fire on one side;

-gas grill, turn off one side of the jets).
+for gas grill, turn off one side of the jets).

-1 hour of cooking time.)
+coals after 1 hour of cooking time.)

-Using an instant-read or meat thermometer cook until the internal temperature
+- Using an instant-read or meat thermometer cook until the internal temperature

 at the thickest part of the thigh is about 180 degrees F and the temperature